Skip to Content

 Next, you are going to get a smoked ham hock (or ham shank) with the ham bone on it and nestle it right into the dried beans.
 Smoked ham hocks can usually be found in the grocery store where the bacon and sausage are located.
 If you have leftover ham, then that works just fine too.
 You can find my favorite ham recipe here.

 My local grocery store offers a two-pack for around $4.
-They are super cheap and add a ton of flavor to your beans.
+They are super cheap and add a ton of smoky flavor to your beans.

 Once you get the ham hock nestled, add one teaspoon each of garlic powder and onion powder.
 Then, 1/2 teaspoon of salt and black pepper.